starphillips/BristolOpenData/docs/design.md

 This dataset contains detailed information about advice drop-in sessions covering a range of topics, including debt, energy, benefits, welfare, housing, legal matters, and immigration.
 By leveraging this dataset, "Where To" aims to provide accurate and up-to-date information to users, ensuring transparency and reliability.</p>

-##Design Philosophy:
+<h4> Design Philosophy</h4>

 <li>User-Centric Design: The application prioritizes the needs of users by offering a simple and intuitive interface for locating Advice Drop-In Centres.</li>
 <li>Accessibility: The design ensures accessibility for all users, including those with disabilities, by adhering to accessibility standards and providing alternative navigation options.</li>
 <li>Customization: Users have the flexibility to customize their search experience by applying filters and selecting preferred transportation modes.</li>
 <li>Transparency: By sourcing data from Open Data Bristol, the application promotes transparency and accountability in providing public information about advice services in the community.</li>
-Overall, "Where To" strives to be a valuable resource for individuals seeking advice and support in Bristol, facilitating seamless access to relevant services and empowering users to make informed decisions.
+<p> Overall, "Where To" strives to be a valuable resource for individuals seeking advice and support in Bristol, facilitating seamless access to relevant services and empowering users to make informed decisions.</p>

 ![Insert your wireframe/wireflow here](images/wireframe2.png)